mcelster/mcelster/README.md

 ## Hi there 👋
 I am Marie Elster, a CS and EE sophomore at UMass Amherst!
 I love solving problems, and I love learning.
 Even more so when it involves computers.
 Whether it's high-level Python code, or low-level logic gates in a digital system, I am always thrilled to dissect, learn, and solve technical problems!
-My interests include Machine Learning, electronics, music, and art.
-My most recent project is a generative AI music model that I have developed with my teammates through Break Through Tech AI at Mathworks.
+My interests include machine learning, electronics, astronomy, music, and art.
+My most recent project is a generative AI music model I developed with my teammates through Break Through Tech AI at Mathworks.
 It employs an LSTM model to generate a melody, so if you're interested, check it out!

 ⭐ Connect with me ⭐
 LinkedIn: www.linkedin.com/in/marie-elster